It Hurts to Be in Love

 "It Hurts to Be in Love" is a song written by Howard Greenfield and Helen Miller which was a Top Ten hit in 1964 for Gene Pitney.
 It was one in a long line of successful "Brill Building Sound" hits created by composers and arrangers working in New York City's Brill Building at 1619 Broadway.

-The song has been covered by many other artists, notably Bobby Vee.
+The song has been covered by many other artists.
 In 1981, Dan Hartman recorded a version which peaked at No. 72 on the Billboard Hot 100.

 This "It Hurts to Be in Love" is not to be confused with a similarly titled tune, co-written by Julius Dixson and Rudy Toombs, first recorded by Annie Laurie on De Luxe Records (1957), and subsequently recorded by Frankie Lymon, and Trini Lopez, among others.

 Gene Pitney version

 "It Hurts to Be in Love" was originally intended to be sung by Howard Greenfield's long-running songwriting partner Neil Sedaka, but Sedaka's record label at the time, RCA Victor, refused to release Sedaka's new recording because he had not recorded it in their studios, as stipulated by his contract.
 Sedaka attempted another recording of this song in RCA's studios, but the results were unsatisfactory.
 Greenfield and Helen Miller, the song's co-writers, offered it to Gene Pitney instead, and he took the existing musical track, replacing Sedaka's lead vocal track with Pitney's own.
 Everything else was Sedaka's, including his own arrangement and backing vocals, piano-playing, and usual female backup singers.
 Pitney ended up with a top ten hit in the Billboard Hot 100 for himself and his record label, Musicor, in 1964.
 The personnel on the original recording included Artie Kaplan on saxophone, Bill Suyker, Charles Macy, and Vinnie Bell on guitar, Milt Hinton on bass, Artie Butler on organ, Gary Chester on drums, and Toni Wine on backing vocals.

 In the US, "It Hurts to Be in Love" spent 16 weeks on the Billboard Hot 100, peaking at No. 7, also reaching No. 7 on the Cash Box Top 100, and No. 6 on Record Worlds "100 Top Pops".
 The song also made No. 2 on Canada's RPM Top 40-5s and No. 36 on the UK's Record Retailer chart.